getodk/build/README.md

 ### Dependencies

 The project has one native dependency: Tokyo Tyrant.
 We use this as our datastore.
 You'll have to build it natively for any system you want to run the server on.
 See [http://fallabs.com/tokyotyrant/](http://fallabs.com/tokyotyrant/) for details.
-If you're on a Mac and having issues, [this](https://github.com/opendatakit/build/wiki/Installing-Tokyo-Tyrant-gem-(on-Mac)) wiki page may help.

 All Rubygem dependencies are managed by Ruby Bundler.
-Make sure you have at least version 1.0.0 of Bundler installed (`gem update --system && gem install bundler` if you don't have it already), and then simply run `bundle install` in the application root to resolve and install the appropriate dependencies.
+Make sure you have at least version 1.0.0 of Bundler installed (`gem update --system && gem install bundler` if you don't have it already).
+On a Mac, you will need to install the Tokyo Tyrant gem separately as described [here](https://github.com/opendatakit/build/wiki/Installing-Tokyo-Tyrant-gem-(on-Mac)).
+Then run `bundle install` in the application root to resolve and install the appropriate dependencies.

 ### Setup and Execution